chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/RAYA E1 - Kumandra.md

 > **NARRATED OVER STYLISTIC PUPPETRY**

-- Namaari is the one to retell the legend, as it comes to life stylistically in Southeast Asian-inspired puppetry:
+- Namaari is the one to retell the legend, much later in the story (but not earlier than it needs to), as it comes to life stylistically in Southeast Asian-inspired puppetry:
 	- Kumandra used to be lush when humans lived harmoniously alongside dragons - magical creatures who brought us water and rain and peace.
 	- Then, the Druun monsters attacked: multiplying as they consumed life and turned everyone they touched into stone.
 	- The dragons fought for us but lost.